 Here are some links from which you can get a quote:

 Rolex Datejust Rhodium Diamond Dial 18kt White Gold

-This automatic white gold has 10 diamonds set on the dial.
+- This automatic white gold has 10 diamonds set on the dial.
 It is waterproof down to 100m (330ft), it has a calendar and has a sapphire crystal glass.

-If you want a gold and diamond watch that is very subtle, this Rolex may be for you.
+- If you want a gold and diamond watch that is very subtle, this Rolex may be for you.

 RADO TRUE AUTOMATIC DIAMONDS

-Rado’s movements are known to be robust, and it will be water resistant up to 5 bar pressure.
+- Rado’s movements are known to be robust, and it will be water resistant up to 5 bar pressure.
 It also has a sapphire glass.